caarlos0-graveyard/up/_posts/2014-05-30-usda-nutrient-database-web-service.md

 Recently [Corey Martin](https://twitter.com/coreyitguy)
-wrote a [blog post](http://aspiringwebdev.com/a-smarter-nutrition-label/) about using this gem to build [smarter nutrition labels](http://www.cooksmarts.com/weekly-meal-plan-service/nutrition/about-nutrition-label/#.U1QuYeZdWdY) for [CookSmarts](http://www.cooksmarts.com/).
+wrote a [blog post](http://aspiringwebdev.com/a-smarter-nutrition-label/) about using my gem along with some others to build [smarter nutrition labels](http://www.cooksmarts.com/weekly-meal-plan-service/nutrition/about-nutrition-label/#.U1QuYeZdWdY) for [CookSmarts](http://www.cooksmarts.com/).
 In it he mentions them building their own server just for serving nutrient information, which eventually